What is the most common sickness after travelling?

 Conclusion

 Post-travel fatigue is fairly common, but most travel-related illnesses can be avoided and easily managed.
 The key is smart preparation, safe travel practices, and attentive self-care after returning home.
-If symptoms persist, don’t wait—speak to an online GP via Hola Health for quick, expert support from home.
+If symptoms persist, don't wait—speak to an online doctor or medical practitioner via Hola Health for quick, expert support from home.
 Make your future journeys memorable for the right reasons.
+Travelling is an incredible experience.
+It opens our minds, broadens our perspectives, and creates memories that last a lifetime.
+By taking the necessary precautions and prioritising your health, you can ensure your adventures are filled with joy, not just jabs and jet lag.FAQs

 What is the most common illness after international travel?